The official address for the KSFF is:

 February 28, 2009

-White Concert Hall on campus of Washburn University
+on campus of Washburn University

 17th and Jewell, Topeka, Kansas

-—This festival is FREE and open to the public
+This festival is FREE to all!

 Featuring: